vanvoorden/Trivially-Identical-Sample/.github/README.md

 }
 ```

+This is *expensive*: we are currently doing no work to memoize or cache these values.
 In [Swift-CowBox-Sample](https://github.com/Swift-CowBox/Swift-CowBox-Sample) we saw a different approach.
-We will *memoize* our computed `orders` property.
-If the *input* to this derived state has not changed we can return the previous result in constant time.
+We will memoize our computed `orders` property.
+If the *input* to this derived state has not changed we can return the previous *output* in constant time.

 Here is what a memoized property wrapper looks like for `OrdersTable`: